 The unfunded actuarial accrued liability is amortized using the "layered" approach.
-The unfunded actuarial accrued liability as of July 1, 2011 was the initial or legacy amortization base, amortized over a closed 30 year period.
+The unfunded actuarial accrued liability as of July 1, 2011 was the initial or legacy amortization base, amortized over a closed 30-year period.
 Changes in the unfunded actuarial accrued liability due to assumption changes or actuarial experience gains/losses are amortized over separate 30-year amortization bases, each with their own individual payment schedules.
+If the UAAL is less than or equal to zero, then all prior bases shall be considered fully funded and the UAAL shall be amortized over a 30-year period as of the actuarial valuation date.
 The UAAL amortization payment schedules are determined using the level percent of payroll methodology where payments escalate annually with the assumed increase in payroll growth.